To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

 Step 1: Go to Google Search Console‘s homepage and click on your blog’s URL.

-Step 2: In the left sidebar of the opened page click “Crawl” and then click on the “Sitemap” submenu.
+Step 2: From the left sidebar click on the Sitemap.

 That’s it.
 Your blog’s XML sitemap is now submitted to the Google Search Console.